documentationfor yFiles for HTML 3.0.0.1

 cancelReshape(context: IInputModeContext, originalBounds: Rect): void

-Called when a move gesture is finished.
+Called when a move gesture is canceled.
 Implementers should restore the initial bounds and free all resources here.

 reshapeFinished(context: IInputModeContext, originalBounds: Rect, newBounds: Rect): void